Julian Paul Keenan: Early life and education

-Keenan was born on December 8, 1969 in New York City.
-He was educated at State University of New York at New Paltz, The Pennsylvania State University, Ealing College, and Harvard Medical School between 1987 and 2001.
+Keenan was born on December 8, 1969, in New York City.
+He was educated at State University of New York at New Paltz, The Pennsylvania State University, Ealing College, The University at Albany, and Harvard Medical School between 1987 and 2001.

 Career

 Keenan joined the faculty at Montclair State University in 2001 where he established the Cognitive Neuroimaging Laboratory.
-He was eventually named one of the 20 most impactful intelects in New Jersey.
+In 2012, NJ.com named him one of the 20 most impactful intellects in New Jersey.